1adm1/portfolio.v1/README.md

 # portfolio1
-a basic webpage made out of HTML and CSS.
+a webpage made out of HTML and CSS.